Febuxostat is used to prevent gout. Find out how to take it safely and possible side effects. Febuxostat is also called Adenuric.

 - The usual dose of febuxostat is 80 milligrams once daily.

-- After 2 to 4 weeks of treatment, your doctor will test your serum urate with a blood test and if it is still above 0.36 mmol/L, your dose may increase to 120 milligrams once daily.
+- After 2 to 4 weeks of treatment, your doctor will test your serum urate with a blood test.
+If it is still above 0.36 mmol/L, your dose may increase to 120 milligrams once daily.

 How to take febuxostat

-- If you forget to take your tablet, take it as soon as you remember.
-But, if it is nearly time for your next tablet, just take the next tablet at the right time.
+- Missed dose: If you forget to take your tablet, take it as soon as you remember.
+But if it is nearly time for your next tablet, just take the next tablet at the right time.
 Do not take double the dose.

-- Increased gout attacks: when you start taking febuxostat, gout attacks can still happen in the first few weeks or months.
-When you start febuxostat, your doctor will also prescribe a low-dose non-steroidal anti-inflammatory (NSAID) or colchicine for 6 months to reduce the chances of these attacks.
+- Increased gout attacks: Gout attacks can still happen in the first few weeks or months after you start taking febuxostat.
+Your doctor will also prescribe a low-dose non-steroidal anti-inflammatory (NSAID) or colchicine for 6 months to reduce the chances of these attacks.
 Keep taking febuxostat every day, even during a gout attack.

 Precautions – before taking febuxostat